Shadow fleet: Automatic Identification System manipulation

 Automatic identification system or AIS is an IMO-mandated transponder aboard all registered vessels which transmits the identity and location of ships.
 This is publicly accessible data.
 The technology allows data-tracking for ships on the high seas, and underpins the system as both a "regulatory weapon and compliance shield".
 Yet its limitations have been exploited thoroughly by sanction busting actors.
 Because of the voluntary nature of the system, AIS-data transmission can be turned off, allowing for ships to 'disappear' when engaging in illegal or illicit activities.

 Sanction enforcement can counter such practices by including AIS switch-off clauses in insurance contract.
 They can also track the AIS switch offs with satellite imagery or artificial intelligence to track suspicious ships.
 However, the system allows for plausible deniability, as for example the transponder could have been switched off for security reasons, or due to power-outages on board.

-Spoofing, that is largely used by Iran's ghost fleet, has been defended by industry experts as a means to counter piracy, and can involve the large-scale transmission of data to drown sensitive information.
+Spoofing, which is largely used by Iran's ghost fleet, has been defended by industry experts as a means to counter piracy, and can involve the large-scale transmission of data to drown sensitive information.
 This explains the industry pressure for the transmission system to remain voluntary and not mandatory, which would help enforce sanctions.
-AIS spoofing also refers more generally to the deliberate manipulation of ship location or identification data to mask a 'shadow' vessel illegal activity.
+AIS spoofing also refers more generally to the deliberate manipulation of ship location or identification data to mask a 'shadow' vessel's illegal activity.

 Failure to broadcast or malfunctioning AIS can also have serious consequences and decreases safety at the seas.